AnthemionTV/Anthemions-Hit-Counter-Extension/README.md

 - Automated OBS Overlay Source Creation
 - Quality of life customizations (set preferred browser, UI improvements)
 - Run statistics Display (most common split first hit, highest hit, most consistent, etc..)
 - Autosplitter functionality or Compatability
+- Counter Type (e.g. split clear/ not clear) as opposed to numerical values.
+- Renamable columns via UI

+## Advanced Split Making
+- WIP

 ## Known Issues
 - The hit counter still shows some debug information when first starting.
 This will be phased out over time.
 To display your hitcounter, a web socket request must be sent.
 Actions such as starting the run timer or reset run will display the overlay.